Animal Science Department

 “This new facility will allow us to teach at a level that better prepares students planning to attend veterinary school to transition with ease,” said Kim Sprayberry, associate head of the Animal Science Department.
 It will also have modern, state-of-the-art instrumentation and equipment that will enable students who work in small-animal practices to learn in an environment that is on par with their current workplaces, as well as the practices they will join after veterinary school.

-The Charles and Claire Jacobsen Animal Health Center will ultimately foster a more collaborative and interdisciplinary approach between people, animals and their shared environment while training students in sustainable animal food production and animal agriculture.
+The Charles and Claire Jacobson Animal Health Center will ultimately foster a more collaborative and interdisciplinary approach between people, animals and their shared environment while training students in sustainable animal food production and animal agriculture.
 “We have spent many years improvising and adapting with our existing facilitates to offer students the best hands-on learning experience possible,” said George Gallagher, head of the Animal Science Department.
 “We are now evolving.”
 The complex will position Cal Poly as the top undergraduate animal science program for student, faculty and industry partners in the country.

 Naming opportunities in the Animal Health Center in areas of teaching, research and clinical training are available.
 To learn more, contact Abigail McCullough, director of development, at 805-858-0393 or email ammccull@calpoly.edu.